 In ten minutes I was headed towards the river, agitated and excited.
 Stopping by an ATM somehow seemed a gross expenditure of time.
 Instead I’d run upstairs and grabbed a stack of emergency money – something I’m both ashamed of keeping (it recalls the origins of the habit, secrecy in an abusive relationship) and finding incredibly practical (hello, pandemic).
 Just after nine I arrived in the shadow of the Lambeth House.

 The line to enter the market might have taken twenty minutes.
 People were being staggered, keeping their six feet and good humors in a 200 meter line in the parking lot.
 I saw a work colleague, and a parent.
-A friend, the clerk of our church (Quakers don’t have pastors), nervously stood by the gatekeepers, wondering if his family would get back from their walk or if he should just take the opportunity to go in and get things while he could.
+A friend, the clerk of our church, nervously stood by the gatekeepers, wondering if his family would get back from their walk or if he should just take the opportunity to go in and get things while he could.

 When my turn came I shelled out bills with abandon.
 Bought everything that seemed reasonable and delicious and wise, eggs and potted herbs and carrots.
 And strawberries.
 Half a flat.
 I didn’t even think about the fact that I would need pectin and probably more sugar than I had at home.
 I was going to make jam.
 As I was about to leave I spun around.
 The hoarding impulse so many people have fallen prey to kicked in.
 Would there be a market next week?
 Should I buy more?